Mid Mountains Legal Blog

 Caveatable interests include:

 In NSW, the Real Property Act 1900 governs caveats.
-When a caveat is lodged at NSW Land Registry Services (NSWLRS), it prevents the registration of further dealings on the property’s title until the caveat:
+When a caveat is lodged with NSW Land Registry Services, it prevents the registration of further dealings on the property’s title until the caveat:

 Anyone with an interest in land or who wishes to claim an interest may lodge a caveat.
 A caveat can also be lodged by someone with an Australian court order restraining a registered proprietor from dealing with the property.

-In NSW lodgement of caveats is electronic by a subscriber to PEXA (such as a solicitor or a licensed conveyancer).
+In NSW, lodgement of caveats is electronic by a subscriber to an ELNO (such as a solicitor).

 Only someone with a caveatable interest can lodge a caveat.
 Lodging a caveat without reasonable cause is a serious matter.
 A court may order you to compensate anyone who suffers a financial loss as a result of your incorrect caveat.